legiti/legiti-swift-framework-dist/README.md

 When you import the Inspetor library you will see that you are actually installing more than one library, since the Inspetor iOS Library have some depndencies.

 ### Library setup
 You must provide your config to setup our library.
 To do that, you need to pass us your configurations through our `setup()` function.
+There is an example in the code snipet bellow.

 All the access to the Inspetor functions is made through our `sharedInstance()` that is available by calling the `Inspetor.sharedInstance()`.
-But before you can call any of our functions you need to configure the library.
-To do that all you need is call the function `setup` from our `sharedInstance()` and pass your configurations.
-You can see an example bellow:

 You **should** instantiate the Inspetor Library in your application `AppDelegate` in the `didFinishLaunchingWithOptions` function.

 ```
   do {
   try Inspetor.sharedInstance().setup(appId: "123", trackerName: "cool.name", devEnv: true)
-} catch TrackerException.internalError(let message) {
+} catch TrackerException.requiredConfig(let code, let message) {
-  print(message)
+  print("code: \(code) - message: \(message)")
 } catch {
   print("Error")
 }